PageBot/PageBot/INSTALL.md

     for p in packages:
         print(' - %s' % p)

-On the command line, this might give:
+On the command line, you should see something like this:

  - /Library/Frameworks/Python.framework/Versions/3.6/lib/python3.6/site-packages
  - /Library/Python/3.6/site-packages

-And inside DrawBot:
+And in DrawBot:

  - /Applications/DrawBotPy3.app/Contents/Resources/lib/python3.6/site-packages
  - /Library/Python/3.6/site-packages

-NOTE: the `site.py` file in `/Applications/DrawBotPy3.app/Contents/Resource` needs to be renamed to something else before the `import site` line gives the correct results.
+NOTE: the `site.py` file in `/Applications/DrawBotPy3.app/Contents/Resource`
+needs to be renamed to something else before the `import site` line gives the correct results.

 ## Dependencies

-PageBot needs other Open Source libraries.
+PageBot uses some external open source libraries.
 Some may already be included in DrawBot, but need to be installed separately for system-wide use.

 * https://github.com/fonttools/fonttools
 * https://pypi.org/project/pyobjc/ (OS X only, included in DrawBot)